 Telephone, Pictionary Style

 There’s an official board game version of this called Telestrations (which I highly recommend for your Friday game night), but you can do it with a bunch of those mini spiral notepads.
-The game is essentially telephone, but with drawing instead of whispering.
-Game play goes like this: the party host writes a word on the first page of each notepad.
+The wedding game is essentially telephone, but with drawing instead of whispering.
+Wedding game play goes like this: the party host writes a word on the first page of each notepad.
 Then the first person in possession of the notepad has to draw the word to the best of their abilities.
 The next person then can only look at the page with the drawing on it and must write down their guess as to what the original word was.
 Then the next person draws a picture based off of that person’s guess, and it goes on until everyone at your table or at the shower (depending on party size) has gone around and the notepad is in the original owner’s hands.
 The “official” goal is for the last guess to match the actual word, but it’s obviously way more fun when it doesn’t.
 Make it wedding themed by having all your original words be wedding themed.
 How does one draw “vows” exactly?
 Works best in groups of eight to ten, so if you’re having a large party, you might want to play by table or in small groups.

-Another great icebreaker is Celebrity, or Heads Up, and it’s probably the easiest to set up.
+Another great wedding game icebreaker is Celebrity, or Heads Up, and it’s probably the easiest to set up.
 Buy notecards and put a word on the back of each.
 You can keep them within a theme (things you’ll find at a wedding) or general pop culture.
 Then one guest at the party (or table, depending on the size of your shower) chooses a card and places it on their forehead without looking at what it says.
 The rest of the guests or people at their table must give clues without saying what the word is, and hope that the person guesses it.
 And if you don’t want to bother with note cards, you can always assign one person at each table or a handful of guests to download the Heads Up app, which the benevolent Ellen DeGeneres has made available for us on both iPhone and Android.

 TWO TRUTHS AND A LIE